Open-STEM/IntroToRoboticsV2/course/Web_Server/Web_Server_intro.rst

 .. image::
     start-server.png

-Finally, search for wifi networks on your phone or computer, and join the wifi network with the name and password you chose, and open a new page on your browser.
-You should see your new custom dashboard!
+Finally, search for wifi networks on your phone or computer, and join the wifi network with the name and password you chose.
+Open a new page on your browser, and you should see your new custom dashboard!